anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 		VI - Bugs
 ===------------------------------------------------------------------------------===

 Despite our efforts to the contrary, it's most probable that Anathema isn't entirely free of bugs.
-If you should encounter any problems, please drop us a note
-(see Section V - Contact for details) or report it via the Sourceforge project site, using the "Bugs" tracker.
+If you should encounter any problems, please drop us a note (see Section V - Contact for details) or report it via the Sourceforge project site, using the "Bugs" tracker.
 Thanks for helping us improve!

 Known Issues:
 ---------------------
+The Combo rules for Lunar illegally allow for Martial Arts Charms to be comboed with attribute based Charms.
+This will be fixed in the next version.

+Sidereals still lack the "Connections" background.

-The "merits and flaws" tab changes size when items are selected.
+The "Mrits and Flaws" tab changes size when items are selected.

-The Dragon-Blooded "Connections" Background is presently not available in the selection box.
-You can enter it manually, though.

 A problem has been reported with re-loading characters after closing them, but it seems quite elusive.
 Please contact us should you encounter this bug.